-New Hampshire was held up for ridicule for its religious test in the years following the Pierce presidency.
+New Hampshire received plenty of ridicule for its religious test in the years following the Pierce presidency.
 Political leaders across the country would entreat the state to abandon the anti-Catholic relic.

-Finally, a new constitutional convention came together and recommended removing the Catholic Test from the Constitution.
+Finally, a new constitutional convention came together and recommended removing the Catholic Test.
 In 1877, enough voters agreed to strip it out of the law.

 Thanks to: The New Hampshire State Constitution, By Susan E. Marshall.